MicrosoftLearning/MB-310-Microsoft-Dynamics-365-Finance/Instructions/Labs/Module 1 GL Lab Configure journal name.md

 16. Select **Activate the new version** and select **OK**.

-17. The system will navigate you back to the **General ledger** **workflow** page, where you should find the newly created workflow Note the number.
+17. The system will navigate you back to the **General ledger** **workflow** page, where you should find the newly created workflow; select refresh if necessary.
+Note the number of the new workflow.

     ![The system will navigate you back to the General ledger workflow page, where you should find the newly created workflow](../images/GL_Lab_Configure_journal_name_image10.png)